DocumentWDP-9a

 WDP catalogs are NOT intended for:

-• Authentication/Authorization - Compact IDs are not cryptographic tokens
+• Authentication/Authorization: Compact identifiers are not cryptographic tokens

-• Real-time catalog updates - Catalogs are versioned artifacts, not live config
+• Real-time Catalog Updates: Catalogs are versioned artifacts, not live configuration

 3. Catalog Types#

 WDP defines two catalog types based on scope.
-Each type can use any of the three format variants (Full, Compact, Minimal).
+Each type MAY use any of the three format variants (Full, Compact, Minimal).

 Purpose: Default catalog type for most clients